tzero86/zScan/README.md

 # zScan - a Super simple subdomain scanner

-The other day I was catching up to Joe Helle's Python 3 tools series on YouTube and got inspired to give it a try.
+The other day I was catching up to Joe Helle's Python 3 tools series on YouTube and got inspired to give the subdomain scanner a try.
 I'm not a coder so the code could be ugly, any feedback is welcome!

 ## Install